What is Erectile Dysfunction?

 but there can be some other rare side effects and/or drug interactions.

-Who should NOT take Sildenafil, Tadalafil, or other medications from the same PED5i family?
+Who should NOT take Sildenafil, Tadalafil, or other medications from PED5i category?

 Males who take Nitrate-contained medications such as Isosorbide Mononitrate (ImDur), Isosorbide Dinitrate (ISMO), Nitrostat, Nitoglycerin (in any form pills, patches, creams).
 These medications taken with PED5i can cause a life-thretening hypotension.